-Optimum Application Temperatures
+Optimum Application Temperatures:

-Temperatures below 50°F (10°C) can cause poor gasket adhesion to substrate surface during assembly.
-Ideal gasket installation temperature is 72°F (22°C), or room temperature.
+Temperatures below 50°F [10°C] can cause poor gasket adhesion the substrate surface during assembly.
+The ideal gasket installation temperature is 72°F [22°C], or room temperature.

 All materials should be stored at this temperature when not in use.
-If hardware gasket materials are stored below 50°F (10°C) these parts should be brought to a warmer environment and allowed to come to room temperature before proceeding with the installation of the gasket assembly.
+If hardware gasket materials are stored below 50°F [10°C] the parts should be brought to a warmer environment and allowed to come to room temperature before proceeding with the installation of the gasket assembly.